 Some people think that the Kingdom of God is something ethereal and wholly spiritual (meaning that it has little or nothing to do with our present physical world).
 Some argue that it is entirely a future reality.

-But when Jesus said that his Kingdom is not “of” this world (John 18:36), he meant that it does not derive its source from this world, but rather from heaven.
+When Jesus said that his Kingdom is not “of” this world (John 18:36), he meant that it does not derive its source from this world, but rather from heaven.
 It does not operate the way earthly kingdoms do—through force and coercion.
-This is why he says, “If my kingdom were of this world, my servants would have been fighting, that I might not be delivered over to the Jews.”
-His Kingdom is one of peace.
-Its origin and source of power and authority are not from this world.
+This is why he goes on to say that, “If my kingdom were of this world, my servants would have been fighting, that I might not be delivered over to the Jews.”

 However, it is manifested in this world.